bretglun/BlochBuster/README.md

 The "components" field is a list of components/tissues, each represented by a magnetization vector with a distinct color in the plot.
 Each component's "name" will be printed in the legend.
 "CS" is chemical shift in ppm; "T1" and "T2" are relaxation times in msec.
+A components may have a velocity specified by "vx"/"vy"/"vz" [mm/sec] and diffusion specified by "Dx"/"Dy"/"Dz" [mm^2/sec].

 Each component may be represented by a fan of "nIsochromats" vectors, with a distribution of precession frequencies determined by "isochromatStep" [ppm].

 The optional "locations" field should contain a 3D matrix, indicating the equilibrium magnetization at different spatial positions.